When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Annotation, Validation, and Additional Participant Details

 \subsection{Human Evaluation Details and Instructions}

 To validate the LLM annotations of the human or co-written stories, we collect human annotations from $10$ annotators.
-For each of the $7$ scenarios, we have $2*2$ potential axis value combinations (see \autoref{tab:scenarios} for a list of all scenarios and axes) which we measure independently.
-For each of these measurements (e.g. the character ``Mr. Brown'' has a likeable personality), the value can true or false/unspecified.
+For each of the $7$ scenarios, we have $2*2$ potential axis value combinations (See \autoref{tab:scenarios} for a list of all scenarios and axes) which we measure independently.
+For each of these measurements (e.g. the character ``Mr. Brown'' has a likable personality), the value can true or false/unspecified.
 This leaves us $7*4*2=56$ unique measurement values made about the set of stories.
 We collect $560$ random sets of these unique story measurement values.
-Each annotator is asked to annotate $56$ stories for single axis values, but these tasks are randomized between annotators to avoid them learning patterns about how many ``true'' and ``false'' values there should be per scenario, axis, etc. The statements about each story shown to human annotators were the same as the hypotheses used to prompt the LLM annotator (see \autoref{tab:hypos}).
+Each annotator is asked to annotate $56$ stories for single axis values, but these tasks are randomized between annotators to avoid them learning patterns about how many ``true'' and ``false'' values there should be per scenario, axis, etc. The statements about each story shown to human annotators were the same as the hypotheses used to prompt the LLM annotator (See \autoref{tab:hypos}).
 We include the instructions to human annotators below:

-\begin{displayquote} You will be shown a series of stories and statements (hypotheses) about characteristics of characters in each story, and you will need to mark which statements are entailed (``True'') or are contradicted/neutral (``False'').
+\begin{quote} You will be shown a series of stories and statements (hypotheses) about characteristics of characters in each story, and you will need to mark which statements are entailed (``True'') or are contradicted/neutral (``False'').
 The characteristics are paired (e.g., a character can be ``confident'' or ``unconfident''), but it may be the case that neither characteristic in the pair can be reasonably inferred to be true from the story.
-Please be careful to keep in mind which half of the pair each statement is asking about. \end{displayquote}
+Please be careful to keep in mind which half of the pair each statement is asking about. \end{quote}

-\begin{displayquote} Please mark the statement as false if it is either untrue or is unspecified using your best judgement about what can be ``reasonably'' inferred from the story.
-For example, for a story where the character's likeable vs repellent personality is not explored at all, please mark ``False''.
-For a story where the character is seen by the narrator as likeable or is shown to be likeable in one anecdote, one could argue that you cannot infer whether they are inherently likeable overall, but these should still be marked as ``True''. \end{displayquote}
+\begin{quote} Please mark the statement as false if it is either untrue or is unspecified using your best judgement about what can be ``reasonably'' inferred from the story.
+For example, for a story where the character's likable vs repellent personality is not explored at all, please mark ``False''.
+For a story where the character is seen by the narrator as likable or is shown to be likable in one anecdote, one could argue that you cannot infer whether they are inherently likable overall, but these should still be marked as ``True''. \end{quote}